BOARD OF DIRECTORS

 Alia Al-Tayyib is an Assistant Research Scientist at Denver Public Health and Assistant Professor of Epidemiology at the Colorado School of Public Health.
 Dr. Al-Tayyib’s primary research interests focus on behavioral risk for acquiring and transmitting HIV, STIs, and viral hepatitis, specifically the social and structural determinants of risk.
 She oversees all aspects of the National HIV Behavioral Surveillance project in Denver in addition to hepatitis C testing and linkage activities in the Denver Metro Health Clinic.
 Dr. Al-Tayyib recently received a grant from the National Institute on Drug Abuse to study factors that accelerate or inhibit transition from oral ingestion of prescription opioids to injection drug use among at-risk youth.
 She received her PhD and MSPH degrees in Epidemiology from the University of North Carolina at Chapel Hill and was a Clinical Faculty Scholar at the Colorado Clinical and Translational Sciences Institute.

-Layla DeStaffany is a native of Simpsonville, SC, who moved to Colorado to attend college at the United States Air Force Academy.
-Upon graduation, she served for over 9 years as an Air Force pilot.
-After spending over 3 years as a pilot at United Airlines, Layla was furloughed and decided it was time to consider a career change, which led her to law enforcement.
+Lt.
+Layla DeStaffany is a native of South Carolina who moved to Colorado to attend college at the United States Air Force Academy.
+Upon Graduation, she served for over nine years as an Air Force Pilot during which time she earned her MBA from City University.
+After spending over three years as a pilot for United Air Lines, Layla was furloughed and decided it was time to consider a career change, which led her to law enforcement.
 She was hired by the Denver Police Department in 2004 where she worked in patrol until becoming a founding member of the Homeless Outreach Team in 2007.
 During her time in Homeless Outreach, Layla became involved with the folks that HRAC serves as well as the staff.
 The shared commitment to better public safety for all is one of the bonds that makes the police and HRAC good partners.
-Sergeant DeStaffany is currently the supervisor of the Neighborhood Impact Team for downtown Denver.
+Lieutenant DeStaffany is currently assigned to patrol in northwest Denver.

-Colorado native Helen Espinosa-Alvillar has been employed at Rocky Mountain PBS since December, 1986 in their Finance and Administration department doing several jobs, currently Accounting & Benefit’s Administrator.
+Helen Espinosa-Alvillar is a Colorado native and she has been employed at Rocky Mountain PBS since December, 1986 in their Finance and Administration department doing several jobs, currently Accounting & Benefit’s Administrator.

 She is mother to Leo John Espinosa whom she lost to an accidental overdose of heroin on on May 6 2008.
 Since Leo’s death she has partnered with the Harm Reduction Action center lobbying for legislation to support both SB12-020 911 Good Samaritan and SB13-014 Colorado Third Party Naloxone bills.
 She is also a member of the (TCF) The Compassionate Friends a non-profit organization for bereaved parents.
 She also acts as Co-Chair to TCF Outreach alone with 2 other bereaved mothers.